 Is a Defective Workmanship Case a Breach of Contract Case or a Negligence Case?

 It Is Common That a Defective Workmanship Will Allege Both Breach of Contract As Well As Negligence Conduct.

 Understanding Various Issues Within the Law of Defective Workmanship Including Claims For Alternate Causes of Action

 In a lawsuit involving claims for defective work, allegations usually include issues of contract law as well as issues of tort law; whereas, from a contract law perspective, when a contractor fail to perform properly, such a failure is may be a breach of contract; and, from a tort law perspective, failure to take the reasonable care necessary to perform properly may be negligence.

 The Contract Law

-Allegations of flaws and defects within a construction project or renovation project usually involve breach of contract for the failure to adhere to an express term or an implied term within the applicable contract, regardless of whether the contract was written or verbal.
+The contract law issues allege breach of contract for the breach of an expressed term or an implied term within the workmanship agreement and regardless of whether such agreement was verbal or in writing.
 Generally, a contract will explicitly state that work shall be performed to usual standards of the trade; or, if the contract is silent on the standards, the law will deem that usual standards of the trade were presumed.

 Common Concerns, breach of contract by defect